 OFF fonts use character encoding standards, such as the Unicode Standard, that assumes a distinction between characters and glyphs: text is encoded as sequences of characters, and the 'cmap' table provides a mapping from that character to a single default glyph.
 Multiple characters are not directly mapped to a single glyph, as needed for ligatures; and a single character is not mapped directly to multiple glyphs, as may be needed for some complex-script.
-The GSUB table provides a way to describe such substititions, enabling applications to apply such substitions during text layout and rendering to achieve desired results.
+The GSUB table provides a way to describe such substitutions, enabling applications to apply such substations during text layout and rendering to achieve desired results.

 To access substitute glyphs, GSUB maps from the glyph index or indices defined in a 'cmap' subtable to the glyph index or indices of the substitute glyphs.
 For example, if a font has three alternative forms of an ampersand glyph, the 'cmap' table associates the ampersand’s character code with only one of these glyphs.
 In GSUB, the indices of the other ampersand glyphs are then referenced from this one default index.